hwanggu-corgi/hwanggu-log/update.md

 3. 자기야, 나 잘 하고 올게♥♥ 사랑해♥♥♥♥

-4. Corgi working on creating Chat application♥♥ #72
+4. Corgi working on creating Chat application♥♥ #73
-    - Corgi working on backend of the chat application♥♥ #38
+    - Corgi working on backend of the chat application♥♥ #39
         - Corgi completed fixing chat posts being created without userid♥♥
-    - Corgi working on frontend of the chat application♥♥ #58
+    - Corgi working on frontend of the chat application♥♥ #59
-        - Corgi fixing empty texts being sent to server on submit♥♥
+        - Corgi working on refining the view of chat screen♥♥ #12
-        - Corgi working on refining the view of chat screen♥♥ #11
+        - Corgi completed fixing empty texts being sent to server on submit♥♥
         - Corgi completed adding APIs and logics to chat screen♥♥
         - Corgi completed adding APIs and logics to login screen♥♥
         - Corgi completed adding APIs and logics to ignup screen♥♥